 ARTS 724.
 Contemporary Issues in the Visual Arts.
 3 hr.; 3 cr.
-Prereq.: A course in the history of modern art and permission of the instructor.
+Prereq.: A course in the history of modern art.
 Limited to students matriculated in the MFA program.
 Diverse critical views on selected topical issues concerning contemporary art will be discussed.
-Students will further be asked to locate, describe, and discuss their own and each other’s work in relation to present-day art practices and concerns.
+Students will further be asked to locate, describe, and discuss their own work and one another's work in relation to present-day art practices and concerns.
 A paper on an approved topic will be presented by each participant.

 ARTS 713.
 Computer Imaging.
 4 hr.; 3 cr.
 Prereq.: Permission of the MFA Committee.
 An introduction to basic concepts of computer graphics in the context of the full range of visual media traditions, with contemporary applications in the fine and applied arts.
 Individual projects will further define different areas inherent in the newer media.

 ARTS 727.2.
 Photography.
-Hr. to be arranged; 3 cr.
+4 hr.; 3 cr.
 Prereq.: Permission of the MFA Committee.
 May be repeated for credit.
 This course is designed for graduate students who are interested in pursuing the study of photography, and to give them information which will allow them to use photography in conjunction with other media.